 A February wedding with our British climate was always going to be a challenge, but one I was massively looking forward to.
 Low-light & rain are perfect companions for creative wedding photography.

-A gorgeous Cheshire venue, Abbeywood Estate has a wonderful location tucked away on the outskirts of Delamere forest.
-Jon & Daynah chose to have their ceremony in the Estate’s elegant glasshouse, surrounded by their closest family and friends.
+The bride & groom chose to have their ceremony in the Estate’s elegant glasshouse, surrounded by their closest family and friends.

-Daynah prepared for her wedding day at the very top of the Abbeywood Estate manor itself, with a whole suite of luxury rooms just for her & her bridal party’s use.
-It makes a change from having the one bedroom to work in & really helped to keep the preparations relaxed.
-Daynah was ably assisted into her fabulous wedding dress by one extremely excited sister-slash-bridesmaid!
+Daynah prepared for the wedding at the very top of the Abbeywood Estate manor itself, with a whole suite of luxury rooms just for her & her bridal party.
+It’s much easier to work in a large space & really helped keep the preparations relaxed.
+Daynah was ably assisted into her fabulous wedding dress by her extremely excited sister/bridesmaid!

-While the girls lorded it in the manor house, Jon & his groomsmen were relegated to the servant’s quarters.
-Only joking, they had a very nice room too 🙂 Jon was looking particularly dapper in his tweed waistcoat & it was lovely to get some photos of the boys pre-ceremony.
+While the girls lorded it (ladied it?) in the manor house, Jon & his groomsmen were relegated to the servant’s quarters.
+Only joking, they had a very nice room too!
+Jon was looking particularly dapper in his tweed waistcoat.
+It’s always nice to get some photos of the gents pre-ceremony.

-The glasshouse at Abbeywood Estate is a brilliant ceremony room to photograph in.
+The glasshouse at Abbeywood Estate is a brilliant ceremony room to photograph.
 The clue is in the name; glass everywhere!
-Lots of light = happy photographer.
+Lots of bright light and one happy photographer.